Introducing Our Literacy Laureate – Jon Mayhew

 We’ve put together an exciting programme of events, workshops and competitions that will engage all students.
 I’m really looking forward to talking to the students about their reading choices and preferences and, who knows?
 They may be able to help write my books!

 Why not read the first chapter of Jon’s book, Monster Odyssey: http://media.bloomsbury.com/rep/files/monster-odyssey-chapter-extract.pdf

 I live on the Wirral Peninsula with my wife, four children, two dogs and several evil chickens.
 My house overlooks the forbidding marshes of the Dee Estuary which is great for wildlife, spooky mists and wet feet.

 I love writing but also enjoy running and playing the mandolin.
 Running is great because it keeps me fit and I can eat as many chips as I like without worrying about putting on weight… I think!
 My Favourite food, apart from chips, is probably chicken korma, or maybe mussels or perhaps lasagna or maybe roast lamb.
 My favourite children’s book is Holes by Louis Sachar.

-He also spoke to the whole of Year 8 about his books and reading for pleasure.
-LRC Manager, Mrs Griffiths, said: “Jon engaged the entire year group with his storytelling, they were fascinated to hear about his work as an author and thoroughly enjoyed his animated explanation of his school days.
-His second visit concentrated on Year 7 and he worked with the whole year group and ran two smaller workshops: they all thoroughly enjoyed the day”.
+He speaks to the whole of year 7 about his books and reading for pleasure.
+LRC Manager, Mrs Griffiths, said: “Jon engages the entire year groups with his storytelling, they are fascinated to hear about his work as an author and thoroughly enjoy his animated explanation of his school days”.

-He engaged the students, getting them to think about character, plot, what they need to make a good story and what props they might need.
-After mind mapping their ideas they told the group their story ideas and used some story dice and pictures wrote their stories.
+His smaller workshops concentrate on the needs of the specific groups, He engages the students, getting them to think about character, plot, what they need to make a good story and what props they might need.